-Now in some cases you see where people are actually harming themselves, harming you, harming others.
+Now, in some cases you see where people are actually harming themselves, harming you, harming others.
 That's where you need compassion.
 Think about it.
 You really wish they could stop.
 And of course the same thing applies to you.
 When you're harming yourself, you wish you could stop causing that harm.
 "It would be good for that harm not to happen.
-It would be good for those people not suffer."
+It would be good if those people not suffer."
 Remind yourself of that attitude.

-For appreciation, you remind yourself of your goodness, of the goodness of other people, the things you've done that make you deserve to be happy, the things that other people have done that make them deserve to be happy.
-You're not jealous or resentful of their happiness and you don't downplay their good points.
+For appreciation, you remind yourself of your goodness, of the goodness of other people, of the things you've done that make you deserve to be happy, the things that other people have done that make them deserve to be happy.
+You're not jealous and you don't downplay their good points.

-Finally, equanimity, when you realize that some things are simply beyond your control: No matter how much goodwill you feel for other people, no matter how much appreciation and compassion you feel, some things lie totally beyond what you can change.
+Finally, equanimity, when you realize that some things are simply beyond your control: No matter how much goodwill you feel for other people, no matter how much appreciation and compassion you feel, there are some things that are totally beyond what you can change.
 Number one, the past cannot be changed.
 You have to develop equanimity toward the past.
-Look at what the Buddha has you think about to develop equanimity: the principle of kamma.
-Old kamma is old kamma and cannot be undone.
+Look at what the Buddha has you think about when you're developing equanimity: the principle of kamma.
+Old kamma is old kamma and can't be undone.
 What's important is your new kamma, what you're doing right now.
-Now, that can effect some things, but there are other things beyond the power of new kamma, largely through the continuance of old kamma.
+Now that can affect some things, but there are other things beyond the power of new kamma, largely through the continuance of old kamma.
 You've got to think about that and learn how to develop equanimity in cases where equanimity is appropriate.

-The Buddha isn't saying that equanimity is better than the other three attitudes.
-You just learn which situations require which attitude: which situations require goodwill, which require compassion, which require appreciation, which require equanimity.
-In this way, equanimity is not simply passive acceptance.
-It's an ordering of your priorities, telling you to stop wasting energy on things that can't be changed, and to focus it instead on areas where good will, compassion, and appreciation can make a difference.
+The Buddha isn't saying that equanimity is better than the other three sublime attitudes.
+You simply learn which situations to apply which attitude to; which situations require equanimity, which require appreciation, which require goodwill, which require compassion.

-So you look at the stories you're telling yourself and try to inject them with these attitudes, and especially the teaching on kamma.
+So you look at the stories you're telling yourself and try to inject these attitudes in there wherever appropriate, particularly the teaching on kamma.
 There's no wrong that goes unpunished, no good that goes unrewarded.
 That's simply the way kamma is.
 Therefore, we don't have to carry around ledger sheets-which person did this, which person did that-with the fear that if the ledger sheet disappears then that person's not going to get the retribution he or she deserves.
 The principle of kamma takes care of that.
 But remember that it also takes care of you as well.